koravella/Eltex_EmbeddedC/README.md

     packed.
     2. [subscribers_directory] A simple subscriber directory on a static array with the functions of adding, viewing, searching and deleting.
+* [lecture15]
+    1. Hacking a simple password check, where the insecure finction 'gets' is used (the -fno-stack-protector and -no-pie keys for compilation).